-MUS\ 225 ARTS & ENTERTAINMENT MANAGEMENT 3
+MUS 225 ARTS & ENTERTAINMENT MANAGEMENT 3

 This course provides practical, current and professional instruction in how to successfully manage an arts and entertainment organization.
 Using place-based modules, this course presents topics in organizational structure, managing artists and the hypothetical creation of a non-profit or other business venture.
-Prerequisite: ENG\ 101 or permission from the Music Program Coordinator.
+Prerequisite: ENG 101 or permission from the Music Program Coordinator.

-MUS\ 230 MUSIC FOR FILM, TV AND OTHER MEDIA
+MUS 230 MUSIC FOR FILM, TV AND OTHER MEDIA

 A practical course that focuses on music composition as it relates to digital studio creation for the express purpose of composing for sundry media genres to include, but not limited to film, television, commercials, documentaries, and video games music scores.
+Prerequisites: Successfully passing MUS 218 with a C- or better, or by Program Coordinator's approval.
+Demonstrated knowledge and success in music theory, rudimentary acoustic composition, as well as digital music software programs are highly recommended.

-MUS\ 237 PRINCIPLES OF SOUND RECORDING
+MUS 237 PRINCIPLES OF SOUND RECORDING

 An in-depth presentation of the techniques and methodologies used in studio and live recording.
-Students will learn sound recording techniques in the audio/recording studio.
+Students will learn sound recording techniques in the audio/ recording studio.
 Students will complete field work resulting in the recording, editing and mastering of a live or studio project.
 Student will learn two-track and multi-track recording, studio acoustics and design, analog and digital mixing consoles, microphone placement techniques, signal processors, studio session procedures, and familiarization of the latest sound-generating music software.
-Prerequisite: MUS\ 218.
+Prerequisite: MUS 218.

-MUS\ 295 PRACTICUM PROJECT/INTERNSHIP
+MUS 295 PRACTICUM PROJECT/INTERNSHIP